Ao1K/Ao1K_site/CONTRIBUTING.md

 ### Feature Discussions:
- - Discuss new feature ideas on our [discord](https://discord.gg/WMm6JBgt2W).
+Discuss new feature ideas on our [discord](https://discord.gg/WMm6JBgt2W).
+You can also make a post in the #feature-ideas channel.
- - If your idea gets positive feedback, check the #feature-ideas channel to see if it already exists.
- - If no related post exists, create one to track the idea.

 ### Pull Requests:
  - Do not make pull requests for purely cosmetic changes.